-It is anticipated that the majority of HGV movements will occur at Nigg Energy Park and Invergordon, as they will act as the main ports during the construction.
+It is anticipated that the majority of HGV movements will occur at Nigg Energy Park and/or the Port of Invergordon, as they will act as the main ports during the construction.
 The remaining ports are anticipated to accommodate the transfer of supplies, crew transfers, refuelling and the removal of waste and as such are not anticipated to generate a significant number of HGV movements.